KSanthanesh/designer-silks/README.md

   - Name (A-Z) and Name (Z-A)
   - Category (A-Z) and Category (Z-A)

 ### <span style="color:green;">All Products</span>
-- When the User choose All Products option dropdown menu appears and shows four options to choose, such as
+- When the User chooses All Products option dropdown menu appears and shows four options to choose, such as
 #### By Price
 #### By Rating
 #### By Category